RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 - Where possible, extensions to the model are based on existing vocabularies
 - Extensions to the model follow the logic of concentric description: where possible global (Schema.org), otherwise domain-specific (Enslaved.org), or specialised (Person Name Vocabulary)
 - New extensions can be introduced with consensus between the HDSC, Globalised, and ESTA
+- The model should be easily transposable to the Enslaved.org data model

 ## Evaluation of the PiCo model
 During three meetings in Q1 2025, we identified the following issues in implementing PiCo-M for historical person data on slave history: